MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iablogon-preparerecips.md

 ## Parameters

 _ulFlags_

 > [in] A bitmask of flags that controls the type of the text in the returned strings.
 The following flag can be set:

-MAPI_CACHE_ONLY

-> Use only the offline address book to perform name resolution.
+  - MAPI_CACHE_ONLY: Use only the offline address book to perform name resolution.
 For example, you can use this flag to allow a client application to open the global address list (GAL) in cached exchange mode and access an entry in that address book from the cache without creating traffic between the client and the server.
 This flag is supported only by the Exchange Address Book Provider.

 _lpPropTagArray_

 > [in] A pointer to an [SPropTagArray](sproptagarray.md) structure that contains an array of property tags that indicate the properties that require updating, if any.
 The  _lpPropTagArray_ parameter can be NULL.

 _lpRecipList_

 > [in] A pointer to an [ADRLIST](adrlist.md) structure that holds the recipient list.